The information on the Bankia website is accessible to everyone, including people who suffer from all sorts of disabilities.

 - The presentation is based on the recommendations of the W3C regarding Cascading Style Sheets, version CSS3.
 This avoids previously-employed practices necessary to control the design (such as tables), which made certain uses of the documents more difficult, in web browsers intended for people with sensory limitations.

 - The recommended standard for HTML5 code has been employed, allowing us to benefit from the new updates included in this version, such as more semantic tagging, flexible syntax, and new labels that make it easier for users to understand forms.

 Bankia has a special helpline for people with hearing and/or speech impairments.
 Users will be able to communicate with the company, to make any general enquiries related to our products and services.

 Anyone interested can access this service through the following two options:

 - Internet: via Telesor Bankia.

-Bankia thus becomes the first leading financial institution to adopt this sytem, which allows users with hearing impairments to contact the Customer Service Helpline from Internet or their mobile phone, by text and real-time, without the need for other people to act as intermediaries.
+Bankia thus becomes the first leading financial institution to adopt this system, which allows users with hearing impairments to contact the Customer Service Helpline from the Internet or their mobile phone, by text and in real-time, without the need for other people to act as intermediaries.

 This service is available from 8.00am to 10.00pm, Monday to Sunday.
 Outside these hours, users can leave a message and the bank will contact them the next day, completely free of charge.